 Herbal Remedies and Natural Sleep Aids

 Insomnia affects almost everyone at one time or another.
-It's a common problem that may be just an occasional issue or chronic insomnia.
+It is a common problem that may be just an occasional issue or chronic insomnia.

--Many people turn to medication in treating insomnia.
+-Many people turn to medication to treat insomnia.
 However, natural sleep aids and home remedies may work just as well for many people.

 They have the added benefit of helping, without any harmful side effects or the risks often seen with prescription medications.
 If you're suffering from chronic insomnia, or even just an occasional sleepless night, consider these naturalsleep aids for your insomnia treatments: